Gonzih/blog.gonzih.me/source/_posts/2013-11-21-opensuse-13-dot-1-plus-mate-1-dot-6-plus-xmonad.markdown

 Enjoy!

 Btw I have some weird issues with gnome 3 apps rendering, no idea how to fix this for now.
+Also `caja -n` which is responsible for displaying icons on desktop loves to hide my xmobar.
+Killing it helps.

 If you have any tips feel free to comment!

+**UPDATE** issues with rendering was caused by `setWMName "LG3D"` in `startupHook`.
+Removed it for now (probably will cause issues with some Java(AWT) applications).